instructure/once-ler/README.md

 Any `before(:once)`/`let_once` blocks will run just once for the current context/describe block, before any of its examples run.
-Any side effects (ivars) and return values will be recorded, and will then be reapplied before each spec in the block runs.
-Once-ler uses nested transactions (savepoints) to ensure that specs don't mess with each other's database rows.
+Any side effects (ivars) and return values will be recorded, and will then be reapplied before each spec in the block runs. once-ler uses nested transactions (savepoints) to ensure that specs don't mess with each other's database rows.